More than 50 cats rescued from hoarding and neglect in Mitchell County, Iowa

-MITCHELL COUNTY, Iowa (KCAU) – The American Rescue League spent several hours rescuing 58 cats, of all ages, from a home after being asked for assistance by local authorities.
+MITCHELL COUNTY, Iowa (KCAU) – The American Rescue League spent several hours rescuing 58 cats, of all ages, from a home after being asked for assistance by local authorities in north-central Iowa.

 Many of the cats were suffering from severe respiratory infections, with all of them having fleas and ear worms and several showing symptoms for ringworm, which will necessitate them being quarantined while recovering.